olmstedian/Tilebreakers/README.md

 - Enhanced tile visuals with dynamic brightness and outlines
 - Subtle grid background and cell indicators for better clarity
 - Simple scoring system with combo bonuses
+- Game over detection with a dedicated `GameOverManager`
 - Clean, modern visual style
 - Designed for infinite play and challenge modes